PHILADELPHIA REFLECTIONS

 Many browsers, most particularly IE, do not support XHTML.
 Technically speaking, they support only the "text/html" mime type, not "application/xhtml+xml".
 Lots of web developers have gone to the trouble of sticking closing tags ( />) in their BR, HR, META and INPUT tags and a DOCTYPE at the top but then serve the code as "text/html".

-This produces a syntactic mish mash which is almost certainly worse than using strict HTML 4.01.
+This produces a syntactic mish mash which may be worse than using strict HTML 4.01.

 Why "worse"?
 Because of the possibility of unintended results from providing incorrect instructions to the browser.
 If you care about the output produced by the browser, which most developers and content providers emphatically do, then you have to be careful about what instructions you give the browser.
 You simply cannot count on getting what you want if what you're telling the browser to do is syntactically incorrect.